magento/devdocs/src/guides/v2.3/test/static/static-analysis.md

 ![ESLint]({{site.baseurl}}/common/images/static-eslint.png)

-To verify it works, in any JS file add `/** Hello world */` as a doc comment to any method you should see warning about the comment being on one line
+To verify it works, in any JS file add `/** Hello world */` as a doc comment to any method, you should see a warning about the comment being on one line.

 ## PHPCS